Tim9Liu9/TimLiu-iOS/Swift.md

 #### 机器学习@

-* [SeeFood](https://github.com/kingreza/SeeFood) Inspired by HBO's Silicon Valley: SeeFood is an iOS app that uses CoreML to detect various dishes
+* [SeeFood](https://github.com/kingreza/SeeFood) - Inspired by HBO's Silicon Valley: SeeFood is an iOS app that uses CoreML to detect various dishes

+#### AI@

+* [SwiftAI](https://github.com/hhfa008/SwiftAI) - SwiftAI, write Swift code smart.
+SwiftAI can generate Model class from JSON now.
+Codable and HandyJSON is supported.
+More features will be add.

 #### 数学@